+Test methods and requirements

+This standard specifies requirements

-EN ISO 2041:2013: High visibility clothing - Test methods and requirements This standard specifies requirements for high visibility clothing capable of signalling the user's presence visually in daylight conditions and under illumination of headlights in the dark.
-There are three classes of high visibility garment based on the levels of conspicuity they provide whereby class 3 garments offer the highest level of visibility and clas 1 garments the lowest.
+This standard specifies requirements for high visibility clothing capable of signalling the user's presence visually in daylight conditions and under illumination of headlights in the dark.
+There are three classes of high visibility garment based on the levels of conspicuity, they provide, whereby leaf 2 agreeds that they are in the levels of conspicuity they provide.

+class 3 garments offer the highest level of visibility and class west.
 A higher class can be achieved by combining

-The classes are based on a minimum visible surface area (in m2) for fluorescent fabric and retro-reflective bands;
+The classes are based on a minimum visible surface area (in m2) for fluorescent fabric and retro-reflective bands